How do I organise a hike?

 Can solo women hike the trail?

 Sexual harassment is a problem in Egypt.
 Many Egyptian and foreign women report experiencing it on a daily basis in the towns.
 Nevertheless, it is different in the mountains.
 The tribal organisation managing the Red Sea Mountain Trail selects its guides with the greatest care and chooses only the best, most trusted people for the role.
-Solo women hikers should have no concerns about hiking the trail and will be as welcome and safe as everybody else.
+Solo women hikers should have no concerns about hiking the trail.

 Can I bring kids?